 Is your child still struggling with algebra?

 Maths-Whizz, the multi-award-winning online maths tutor from Whizz Education, can help!
 After a no-pressure initial assessment, Maths-Whizz can pinpoint gaps in your child’s core maths knowledge (e.g. algebra) and provide them with individualised lessons that will close these gaps by catering to their unique level of ability and pace of learning.
-In fact, with just 45-60 minutes usage a week*, Maths-Whizz can increase your child’s maths ability by 18 months during their first year of use.
+With just 60 minutes of access to the Maths-Whizz Tutor each week, your child can expect to increase their maths learning by 18 months in their first year of use.
 To find out more, please visit our parents’ page.

 *Research by Whizz Education – conducted with over 12,000 students and verified by independent experts – found that students who used Maths-Whizz for 45-60 minutes a week increase their Maths Age, on average, by 18 months in the first year of use